huggingface/blog/document-ai.md

 ### Licensing Issues

 Industry and academia make enormous contributions to advancing Document AI.
 There are a wide assortment of models and datasets available for data scientists to use.
 However, licensing can be a non-starter for building an enterprise solution.
 Some well-known models have restrictive licenses that forbid the model from being used for commercial purposes.
-Most notably, Microsoft has decided that LayoutLMv2 and LayoutLMv3 cannot be used commercially.
+Most notably, Microsoft has decided that [LayoutLMv2](https://huggingface.co/docs/transformers/main/en/model_doc/layoutlmv2) and [LayoutLMv3](https://huggingface.co/docs/transformers/main/en/model_doc/layoutlmv3) cannot be used commercially.
 When you start a project, we advise carefully evaluating the license of prospective models.
 Knowing which models you want to use is essential at the outset, since that may affect data collection and annotation.
+A table of the popular models with their licensing license information is at the end of this post.

 ### Data Preparation Issues